Welcome to our class web page where you can find out about our amazing learning journey. You will find

 We have our own 3GL email!
 If you would like to contact us, please do so with the secure form below- we will be checking it regularly.
 We welcome your comments and suggestions.

-3GL have indoor PE on a Wednesday and outdoor PE on a Friday.
+3GL have outdoor PE on a Wednesday and indoor PE on a Friday.

 Times Table Class Champs!